SurakiatP/SurakiatP/README.md

 # Hi there!
 I'm Surakiat
-**Aspiring Junior AI/ML Engineer** passionate about building end-to-end machine learning solutions and exploring the intersection of MLOps, Computer Vision, and Generative AI.
+**Aspiring AI/ML Engineer** passionate about building end-to-end machine learning solutions and exploring the intersection of MLOps, Computer Vision, and Generative AI.

 ## About Me
 - Currently working on MLOps pipelines and multi-agent systems